alvarogarcia7/blog_source/source/_posts/draft_a-scrum-environment-as-a-flow-generator.md

     * Team: es fijo durante todo el sprint
     * Quality: depends on the team. pull-requests, collective code ownership, XP values
   * Concentración sobre la tarea presente: limitar WIP
-  * Desafío: TODO find out about this
+  * Challenge: TODO find out about this
+    * maybe about the time, scope, quality pieces?
+    * Maybe about new technologies?
+    * Maybe about doing it as KISS / lean as possible?